 All instruments used in orchestras, wind bands and brass bands are played at Music Centre.
 Here is a list of them.
 If you play another instrument, please contact us – we may be able to include you in one of our ensembles.

 side drum, bass drum

 cymbal, triangle, tambourine, etc.

-You can download the registration form for 2016–17 here.
-Please also download and complete the gift aid declaration form – this will allow us to reclaim the tax on your subscription at no cost to you, please email: email@example.com.
+If you would like a gift aid declaration form – this will allow us to reclaim the tax on your subscription at no cost to you, please email: email@example.com.

 Who can join?

 Music Centre is for young musicians living in Torbay, Teignbridge or the South Hams.
 You can be any age and it doesn’t matter what sort of school you go to.
 You may be learning to play your instrument at school, or at home or at your teacher’s home – or you may not be having lessons at all.
 We also welcome parents and other not-so-young musicians.
 You need to be able to play a suitable instrument – have a look at the list on this page.
 Players of all standards can enjoy Music Centre, from beginners who can play a few tunes to experts who have been playing for some time.
 If you have passed any music exams (grades 1 to 8) that will help you to choose a suitable group.
 If not, don’t worry – we will advise you.
 It helps if you can read music for your instrument but don’t worry if you can’t – you will get plenty of help.
 You do not need any previous experience of playing in an ensemble or orchestra.